-A fully supported adventure that will take participants from novice to independent expeditioner.
+A fully supported Scottish adventure providing challenge, fun and learning as you graduate from novice to master expeditioner.

-Teamwork is key as you engage in the expedition process, working together to not only row the canoe across the vast expanses of some of Scotland’s finest lochs but also as you navigate the lock systems, set up camp, cook meals and live together for the best part of a week.
+Teamwork is a key requirement for this expedition, as not only will you be working together to paddle the canoe through the vast expanses of some of Scotland’s finest lochs but you will also need to: successfully operate the canal lock systems, set up camp, cook meals and live together, all for the best part of a week.

 Map of the Expedition:

 Day 1: Arrive at Brathay Hall.
 Meet the team; Introductions; Kit Issue and Voyageur training Sessions.
 Cook your first meal together & camp in grounds at the Brathay Estate.

 Day 2: Decamp then travel by minibus to Camaghael.
 Establish overnight camp; team cook and shared meal; evening briefing and safety session; first night camping in Scotland.

 Day 3: Work as a team to move the Voyageur canoe through the lock system at Neptune's staircase and paddle to the first camp site at Gairlochy.
 Work together to set up camp and cook a hearty mealJ.
 Anyone for bolognese?

 Day 4: Decamp.
 Paddle up through Loch Lochy and Loch Oich, surrounded by the Scottish mountains, to the second camp site at Fort Augustus.
 Time for another communal cooking experience.

 Day 5: Decamp.
 Paddle half way up the stunning Loch Ness - a tough day but hugely rewarding with incredible views in every direction.
 Set up camp at Foyers, cook, rest and sleep.